Sophisss/OpenSearch/Machine Learning/README.md

 }
 ```

-✅ *Configures the index for vector search and attaches the ingest pipeline.*
+✅ *Configures the index for vector search and attaches the ingest pipeline so it is being run whenever new data arise.*

 ### 6. Push data with [Python script](Machine Learning/csv2Json.py) into index
 As data can not directly be imported as csv into OpenSearch, Use the script to tranform into bulk upload JSon and send via REST to OpenSearch.
 You can check if succesfull under upper left menu Navigation => scroll down to "Management" => click on Index Management => check the produc_review index for entries